tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 * The "signature_algorithms_cert" extension allows a client to indicate which signature algorithms it can validate in X.509 certificates.

+* The term "master" as applied to secrets has been removed, and the "extended_master_secret" extension {{RFC7627}} has been renamed to "extended_main_secret".

 Additionally, this document clarifies some compliance requirements for earlier versions of TLS; see {{protocol-invariants}}.